Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/sutton-signwriting-and-formal-signwriting-through-the-framework/essay.md

 It clarifies it.

-The result is not a claim of final perfection.

-It is a clearer statement of what the system actually is:
+The result is a clearer statement of what the system actually is:

 > a plane-based writing system for signed language, supported by a technical text model that preserves the written sign as structured text